Robustness Assessment of Assemblies in Frictional Contact: Robustness Computation

-The situation depicted in \cref{fig:msf_contact_conditions1} represents the case where any non-zero external force (starting from $\Mag=0$) will decrease the contact condition.
-In \cref{fig:msf_contact_conditions2}, increasing the magnitude of the external force will first improve the contact condition by bringing the sum of forces closer to the axis of the friction cone, but increasing it further will monotonically decrease the contact condition.
+The situation depicted in \cref{fig:msf_contact_conditions1} represents the case where any non-zero external force (starting from $\Mag=0$) will reduce $\CC(\Mag)$ (the contact condition).
+In \cref{fig:msf_contact_conditions2}, increasing the magnitude of the external force will first improve the contact condition by bringing the total force closer to the axis of the friction cone, but increasing it further will monotonically decrease the contact condition.
 In \cref{fig:msf_contact_conditions3}, the external force is inside the friction cone at the contact point, and any amount of force will improve the contact condition.
-In \cref{fig:msf_contact_conditions4}, the external force is inside the cone that is opposed to the friction cone and increasing the magnitude of the external force will decrease the contact condition until it reaches zero and break.
+In \cref{fig:msf_contact_conditions4}, the external force is inside the cone that is opposed to the friction cone and increasing the magnitude of the external force will decrease the contact condition until $\CC(\Mag)=0$.